whatmakeart/whatmakeart.github.io/content/sewing/sewing.md

 1. How can I use thicker thread in the machine?

 You need to use a larger needle.
 We have larger needles and the cabinet.
 A size 16 or 18 will work.
 You also need to adjust the bobbin case tension.
 When adjusting the bobbin case tension the little turn of the screw goes a long way.
 Maybe eighth to a quarter turn.

+2. How to accurately sew curves?

+Focus on the tangent point of the curve as it goes by the needle.
+It is a mistake to look at the fabric as it approaches the presser foot.
+Look at the fabric as it is tangent to the needle since that is where the curve is.

 ## Sewing Material Suppliers